AspectOfJerry/monty-hall/README.md

 <br>

-Finally, we log the results on the last few lines.
+Finally, we log the results in the last few lines.